 Our success depends, in large part, on our ability to attract and retain key people.
-Due to competition and other factors, we may have difficulty recruiting qualified personnel, including uniquely qualified personnel to ensure the continued growth and successful operation of our business.
+Due to competition, general labor market dynamics, the ongoing transition to more remote and hybrid work and other factors, we may have difficulty recruiting qualified personnel, including uniquely qualified personnel to ensure the continued growth and successful operation of our business.
 The unexpected loss of the services of one or more of our key personnel could have an adverse impact on our business.